• Skip to primary navigation

 🥣 How to Make Cinnamon Pinwheel Cookies

-Below are the step-by-step instructions for how to make Cinnamon Pinwheel Cookies along with a few tips and tricks to help you in the process.
+Below are the step-by-step instructions for how to make Cinnamon Pinwheel Cookies, along with a few tips and tricks to help you in the process.

 *Note: The recipe card with instructions, ingredient list, and quantities is included further below these step-by-step photos.

 Step 1.
-Combine Ingredients: In a large mixing bowl combine the softened butter and granulated sugar.
+Combine Ingredients: In a large mixing bowl, combine the softened butter and granulated sugar.
 Add the egg yolks and vanilla and combine.

-Add the salt and flour and combine.
+Add the salt and baking powder, and combine.
+Add the flour and combine.

 Baking Tip: When rolling out cookie dough start with your rolling pin in the center of the dough and roll outwards, rather than from the outside toward the middle.
 Do your best to apply pressure evenly so as to not create a thick middle and a thin edge.